Yomguithereal/mnemonist/index-structure.md

 Retrieves an item in the index using the provided key that will be processed by the relevant hash function.

+In case of a complex index, every subindex will be tested until we find a relevant key.

 ```js
 var index = new Index(function(string) {
   return string.toLowerCase();